Skip to main content

 Can I Sue a Social Media Platform?

-You can only sue a social media platform in limited circumstances.
-Because the law does not view them as publishers or speakers of content posted by users, they cannot be held liable for third-party content.
-They also can't be held liable for their good faith decision to remove content they find objectionable.
-Taken together, this means that social media companies are immune from most civil lawsuits.
+Because the law does not view social media platforms as publishers or speakers of content posted by users, they cannot be held liable for third-party content.
+They also can’t be held liable for their good-faith decision to remove content they find objectionable.
+Together, this means social media companies are immune from most civil lawsuits.

 History of Social Media

-The first uploading site, Six Degrees, fizzled out shortly after its launch in 1997.
-In 2002, LinkedIn, the professional networking site, launched, followed shortly thereafter by MySpace (2002).
 In three years, MySpace became the most visited website on the planet.
 It was quickly eclipsed by modern social media platforms like Facebook.
 Myspace has changed hands frequently over the years, with Justin Timberlake purchasing the company in 2011 for $35 million.
-Time Inc. purchased it in 2016.
+Time Inc. purchased it in 2016 and later sold it to Viant Technology LLC in 2019.

 Modern Social Media Sites and Stats